Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 Yeah, so that's from six years ago.

-Another reason why, okay, our Iran doesn't trust us.
+Another reason why, okay, Iran doesn't trust us.

-So this guy right here, Kassam Salomani, right?
+So this guy right here, Qassam Salamani, right?

-This guy was a highly decorated soldier in the Iranian military, um, high-ranking official.
+This guy was a highly decorated soldier in the Iranian military, high-ranking official.

-Basically it was an Iran Iranian military officer who served an Islamic Revolutionary Guard Corp from 1998 until his assassination by the United States in 2020.
+Basically, it was an Iranian military officer who served in the Islamic Revolutionary Guard Corp from 1998 until his assassination by the United States in 2020.

-He was a commander of the Kudz Force and IRGC's division, primarily responsible for extraterritorial and clandestine military operations and played a key role in the Syrian civil war through securing Russian intervention.
+He was a commander of the Quds Force and IRGC's division primarily responsible for extraterritorial and clandestine military operations and played a key role in the Syrian civil war through securing Russian intervention.

-He was described as the single most powerful operative in the Middle East and a genius of asymmetric warfare.
+He was described as a single most powerful operative in the Middle East and a genius of asymmetric warfare.

-Former Mossad director Yossi Kohan said Soleimani's strategies had personally tightened the noose around Israel's neck.
+Former Mossad director Yossi Kohan said Soleimani strategies and had personally tightened a noose around Israel's neck.

 So this guy was one of the top ops for Israel.

-Which let me see here if I can um see if we can get like uh the um how they did it.
+Which let me see here if I can see if we can get like the how they did it.

 And this was a big fucking blow.